 However, one of the most amazing facts about this island is that Andros has not been fully explored.
 There are still many blue holes or underwater caves along the island no human has dared to dive in deeper to see which wonders the island still has to offer.

-An island for those who want a full getaway
+The island for those who want a full paradisiacal experience

 This paradise is not for everyone.
 Most visitors in Andros are looking for a rural and basic experience and if you expect to see the Bahamas of reality shows and Instagram, you will simply be in the wrong place.
 Here, visitors want to take a break from the stressful life back home and, for a moment, be in the middle of completely intact nature.